intellerce/controlanimate/README.md

 This codebase is released under the Apache v2.0 license.
 For the licenses of the codebases that this repository is based on please refer to their corresponding Github/Website pages.

 ## Acknowledgements
-This codebase was built upon the following repositories:
+This codebase was built upon and/or inspired by the following repositories:
 [AnimateDiff](https://github.com/guoyww/AnimateDiff)
 [Diffusers](https://github.com/huggingface/diffusers)
 [Video2Video](https://github.com/Filarius/video2video)

-The author would like to thank Kalin Ovtcharov (Extropolis Corp.) for suggestions and invaluable feedback.
+The author would like to thank Kalin Ovtcharov (Extropolis Corp.) for invaluable feedback and suggestions.